The Assurance Media Way: Becoming an industry leader by thinking outside the box

 By Kelly Basile

 Assurance Media reached an important milestone this year.
-The company is celebrating its 10th anniversary.
+The company is celebrating its 10-year anniversary.
 This is no easy feat as the U.S. Small Business Administration reports that one in three small businesses survive to see ten years.
 So how did Assurance Media get to where it is today?

 The story officially begins in 2009 when Jennifer McKenzie and Miriam Stellini acquired the 20‐person cabling division from a national company called MTM Technologies.
 After purchasing Info Systems in 2005, MTM Technologies incorporated its services into their IT offerings and support.
 However, after a few years, it was apparent to MTM that the cabling division obtained through Info Systems was difficult to implement and service at a national level.